-Toproduce a meaningful ranking of US hospitals, The SafeCare Group® looked to existing law for guidance of a comprehensive framework for the 100 SafeCare Hospitals®.
-The distinguished medical and legal experts who designed, developed, and implemented The Deficit Reduction Act (DRA) of 2005 and The Affordable Care Act believed that a listing of high performing hospitals in the areas of low rates of infections, complications, and readmissions would promote strong incentives to improve health care.
-These metrics subsequently became part of the Centers of Medicare and Medicaid (CMS) hospitals pay-for-performance programs.
-The SafeCare Group® adopted this framework for the 100 SafeCare Hospitals® methodology, as it represented holistic, evidence-based metrics and reflect a Balanced Scorecard of low rates of infections, complications, and readmissions.
+Toproduce a meaningful ranking of US hospitals, The SafeCare Group® utilized a comprehensive framework for the 100 SafeCare Hospitals®.
+The distinguished medical and legal experts who designed, developed, and implemented The Deficit Reduction Act (DRA) of 2005 and The Affordable Care Act believed that a listing of high performing hospitals in the areas of low rates of infections, complications, readmissions, high patient satisfaction, andgreat value would promote strong incentives to improve health care.
+These metrics subsequently became part of the Centers of Medicare and Medicaid (CMS) hospitals pay-for-performance programs of HVBP, HACRP, and HRRP.
+The SafeCare Group® adopted these relevant metrics as its framework for the 100 SafeCare Hospitals® methodology, termed Recognizing Healthcare Excellence®, as it represented holistic, evidence-based metrics.
+The framework also reflect a Balanced Scorecard of low rates of infections, complications, readmissions, and high patient satisfaction and value.
+The 100 SafeCare Hospitals listing is truly disruptive to the healthcare status quo.
 Hospitals that performed poorly on these evidence-based metrics receive a financial penalty from the CMS.
-We believe that these listings would incentivize hospital leadership to improve care and reduce unnecessary errors that harm patients.